jaydu1/crispyx/docs/usage.rst

 ---------------

 Call :func:`streamlined_crispr.pp.qc_summary` to filter cells, perturbations, and genes.
-The function returns masks describing the retained entries and writes a filtered AnnData file to disk, exposing the backed result via the ``filtered`` attribute as a :class:`scr.AnnData` wrapper.
+The function writes a filtered AnnData file to disk and returns a new :class:`scr.AnnData` view pointing at the result so the next step can reuse the same handle without reopening the path.
 When ``control_label`` is omitted, perturbations containing strings such as ``ctrl`` or ``nontarget`` are chosen automatically and logged for reproducibility.
 Likewise, omitting ``gene_name_column`` falls back to ``adata.var_names`` with a helpful message.
 Individual helpers such as :func:`streamlined_crispr.pp.filter_cells` are also available for customised pipelines.